Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

-In Kentucky, a juvenile’s right to counsel is governed by both juvenile code statutes and Department of Public Advocacy statutes.
-When read together, the statutes provide youth with a right to counsel in delinquency and status proceedings “…at all stages of the matter beginning with the earliest time when a person providing his own counsel would be entitled to be represented by an attorney and including revocation of probation or parole,” Ky.
+In Kentucky, a youth’s right to counsel is governed by both juvenile code statutes and Department of Public Advocacy statutes.
+When read together, the statutes provide youth with a right to counsel in delinquency and status proceedings “at all stages of the matter beginning with the earliest time when a person providing [their] own counsel would be entitled to be represented by an attorney.”
+Ky.
 Rev. Stat.
 Ann. § 31.110(2)(a).
 The statutes further imply youth have a right to counsel during interrogation.
 Ky.
 Rev. Stat.
 Ann. §§ 31.110(1), 610.030(4)(b).
 The statutes specifically delineate a right to counsel during:

 - Detention hearings;

 - Adjudicatory hearings;

 - Disposition hearings;